 Bumblebees are vegetarian at all stages of their life.
 The workers gather pollen and nectar for food.
 Pollen is 16-30% protein, 1-10% fat, 1-7% carbohydrate, and it also contains many vitamins.
 Nectar is mainly sugar and water with an average sugar content of 40%, but this can vary widely in a flower at different times of day and temperature.
 Even greater variation is found between different species of flower, e. g. the Crown imperial (Fritillaria imperialis) has extremely watery nectar with a sugar content around 8%, whilst Marjoram (Origanum vulgare) can have a sugar content as high as 76%.
 Nectar also contains tiny amounts of amino acids, proteins, organic acids, phosphates, vitamins and enzymes.
-Most of the pollen is fed to the larva, and the workers and males eat very little - they live on nectar that has been turned to honey.
+Most of the pollen is fed to the larva.
+The workers and males eat very little - they live on nectar that has been turned to honey.
 The queen eats pollen to give her protein for egg formation, and larvae that will be raised as queens and new queens eat the rest.

 A bumblebee worker is capable of carrying half her body weight in nectar carried back to the nest in her honeystomach or crop, and if she is not gathering pollen as well this load can be increased to as much as 90% of her body weight.
 This takes up most of her abdominal space and is why some bumblebees are predated on for this sweet load.
 Pollen is carried back to the nest in pollen baskets on the 2 hind legs.
 When both baskets are full they can weight about 50% of the worker's body weight.

 So bumblebees get all their food from flowers.
 Most species of bumblebee show a preference for violet or blue flowers, but will forage from other colours once they have learned how to.